You’ll Fall in Love with Theodore Roosevelt National Park in North Dakota

 Theodore Roosevelt National Park Camping: Juniper Campground

-Juniper Campground is not nearly as busy as Cottonwood, but because you can’t make reservations for any of the sites, I’d still recommend getting to the North Unit by early afternoon.
-If you happen to be visiting on a holiday weekend, get there even earlier.
+Juniper Campground is not nearly as busy as Cottonwood.
+However, because you can’t make reservations for any of the sites, I’d still recommend getting to the North Unit by early afternoon.
+If you visit on a holiday weekend, get there even earlier.

-50 campsites perched on a bluff overlooking the Little Missouri River.
+There are 50 beautiful campsites perched on a bluff overlooking the Little Missouri River.
 There’s a good mix of shaded and open sites, and as with Cottonwood Campground in the South Unit, bison rule the area.
 Don’t let kids or dogs wander around unsupervised!

-Campsites at Juniper Campground are basic, with a picnic table, and fire ring.
-There is running water nearby, but no hookups; flush toilets, but no showers.
+Campsites at Juniper Campground are basic, with a picnic table and fire ring.
+There is running water nearby, but no hookups.
+There are flush toilets but no showers.

 North Unit Scenic Drive